David Fincher's unrealized projects

 During his career, American film director David Fincher has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled or would see life under a different production team.

+1980s

+Insomnia

+In 1988, the Los Angeles Times reported that Fincher would make his big-screen feature directorial debut with Insomnia, the origin story of Robbie Robertson, planned to film in New York City the following year.
+Steve de Jarnett was attached as scriptwriter and Martin Scorsese was to executive produce alongside Jon Taplan and Nick Wechsler.
+Then, in the early 1990s, Lawrence Wright came aboard to take a crack at telling the story.
+According to Robertson's manager, Jared Levine, Wright had written a few drafts, but Scorsese was uncomfortable with the project.
+"Robbie was like, 'You know what?
+I need to write the story for this to be done properly'," said Levine.
+Years later, Insomnia was posthumously published as a memoir by Robertson.

 1990s

 Love Field

 In April 1990, the Los Angeles Times reported that Fincher was set to make his feature debut with a film based on the stage play Love Field, about the man who shot Lee Harvey Oswald, later titled Ruby.
 However, Fincher withdrew from the project and was replaced by Scottish director John Mackenzie.

 Madonna: Truth or Dare

 Alek Keshishian revealed in an interview that Fincher had been considered to direct Madonna's music documentary Truth or Dare, having already directed three of her music videos.
 However, Fincher and Madonna would later have a falling out, and Keshishian was then attached as director.